 Continuum of Care

-When patients are hospitalized at Princeton Medical Center, either with existing or new onset diabetes, the Certified Diabetes Educators of the Diabetes Management Program are available for consultation.
-They will collaborate with your admitting physician and inpatient healthcare team, to ensure the optimum level of diabetes care, treatment and education during your stay.
-Upon discharge, your healthcare provider can then refer you to the comprehensive outpatient Self-Management Education Program for additional instruction to assist you in achieving optimal diabetes outcomes.
+When patients are hospitalized at Princeton Medical Center, either with existing or new onset diabetes, the Certified Diabetes Educators of the Diabetes Management Program are available for inpatient consultation.
+They will collaborate with your admitting physician and inpatient healthcare team to ensure the optimal level of diabetes care, treatment and education during your stay.
+Upon discharge, your healthcare provider can then refer you to the comprehensive outpatient self-management education program for additional instruction in achieving optimal diabetes outcomes.

 Our enhanced program also includes Medical Nutrition Therapy (MNT).
-This service is distinct and separate from the nutrition education included in the comprehensive management course.
-It is intended to complement our traditional program and address personal nutrition needs.
+This service is distinct and separate from the nutrition education included in the comprehensive management course, and is intended to complement our traditional program and address personal nutrition needs.

 Referrals & Insurance